How to address your stress

 8. Sleep hygiene

-Sleep hygiene can be defined as having a variety of different practices and habits that are necessary to have good night time sleep quality, which results in full daytime alertness.
-Before you go to sleep, you may like to consider a mini “digital-detox” by putting your phone, tablet and electronic devices away at least 30 minutes before bed to clear your head.
+Sleep hygiene is about having a variety of different practices and habits prior to bedtime.
+These are necessary to have good night time sleep quality.
+Better sleep quality results in full daytime alertness.
+Before you go to sleep, you may like to consider a mini “digital-detox”.
+This involves setting aside all electronic devices away at least 30 minutes before bed to clear your head.
 It is also advisable not to drink caffeinated drinks or alcohol two hours prior to going to sleep.
 To aid your bedtime routine you may even like to burn a relaxing candle, essential oils or take a long hot bath.
 Whatever works for you, to enable you to have high-quality deep sleep.

 9. Keep a gratitude journal

-After your digital-detox each night and prior to going to sleep write down five positive things that have happened to you during the day.
-These don’t have to be big ground-breaking activities, but moments that brought you joy or gave you a sense of achievement.
-For example, a coffee with a colleague you haven’t seen for a while, getting a seat on the train home or getting through a tough meeting.
-This reinforces the good things and small wins, so you can look back and reflect on all your achievements and positive moments, ready for sleep and the next day.
+After your digital-detox and prior to going to sleep write down five positive things that have happened during the day.
+These don’t have to be big ground-breaking activities.
+Rather moments that brought you joy or gave you a sense of achievement.
+For example, a coffee with a colleague, getting a seat on the train home or getting through a tough meeting.
+This reinforces the good things and small wins.
+You can look back and reflect on all your achievements and positive moments, ready for sleep and the next day.
 It also provides a success journal for you to reflect on when you may need a boost.

 10. Give back

 As cheesy as it may sound, as humans we all want to give back in some way.
-Whether that’s giving back to your family, volunteering, sharing knowledge via online platforms this all contributes to our overall wellbeing and sense of achievement.
-If you are interested in volunteering, Do-It.org website is a good place to start, where you can search for opportunities in your local area.
-Another great website to plan and consider your wellbeing toolkit is the Wheel of Wellbeing website which highlights activities that can be helpful to our health and happiness.
+Whether that’s giving back to your family, volunteering, sharing knowledge via online platforms.
+This all contributes to our overall wellbeing and sense of achievement.
+If you are interested in volunteering, Do-It.org website is a good place to start.
+Here, you can search for opportunities in your local area.
+Another great website to plan and consider your wellbeing toolkit is the Wheel of Wellbeing website.
+This highlights activities that can be helpful to our health and happiness.

 As with physical health and peak performance, mental health requires time, energy and patience.
 If we take this time and invest in ourselves we can flourish and thrive.
-As always do leave a comment below and let me know how you keep yourself mentally well.
+As always do leave a comment below.
+Let me know how you address your stress.